openstack/openstack-ansible/doc/source/user/security/ssl-certificates.rst

 ---------------------------------------------------------

-Self-signed user certificates are generated but not installed for services outside of Openstack ansible.
-These user certificates are signed by the same self-signed certificate authority as is used by openstack services but are intended to be used by user applications.
+Self-signed user certificates are generated but not installed for services outside of OpenStack-Ansible.
+These user certificates are signed by the same self-signed certificate authority as is used by OpenStack services but are intended to be used by user applications.

 To generate user certificates, define a variable with the prefix